robdrimmie/imtg/devlog/rmd/project.md

 *NOTE:* This list is not a commitment to you, it is a reference for me.
 There is no guarantee that any of these items will be implemented.

 ## big tasks (not prioritized, but a little bit preference-ized)
+- * associate regions with attributes
+  - 20221210 entries hold detail
+  - mob generation and gear allocation is impacted
+- associate region attributes with tile relationships
+  - 20221210 entries touch on it but no specific implementation is described
 - interface
   - images need to exist for all item types
     - 🟠 missing Win Condition and Food